ryanj64/CarND-Semantic_Segmentation/README.md

 Random Normal Kernel Standard Deviation = 0.01
 ```

 I found these values to work well, but there probably could be more improvements.
 The pooling layers are scaled per the tips provided by Udacity.
-Once the network is trained it will run the trained network on the `driving.mp4` file using the `moviepy` library.
-The rest of the read me is the original readme contents provided for this project.
+Once the network is trained, it will run the trained network on the `driving.mp4` file using the `moviepy` library.
+The rest of the readme is the original readme contents provided for this project.

 # Udacity Original Readme